 Over the years of our cruises together, we’ve come up with some cruise packing hacks to make your cruise packing list a little more robust.
 Of course you need some dresses, suits, and fresh undies.
 But a cruise is very different from other vacations.
 The limits of the rooms and the way the ship operates means that you’ll need our cruise packing tips to REALLY cruise in style.

-Trying to figure out what to bring on a cruise?
-We’re heading away for our annual MomSquad weekend away, and we’ve got 6 things that will help you pack for your cruise like a pro.
+We’re heading away for our annual MomSquad weekend away, and we’ve got some cruise packing hacks that will help you pack for your cruise like a pro.
 And also, maybe make it just a little more fun.
 (Which, it’s a CRUISE.
 So that’s saying something).

 This post contains affiliate links.
 You can read more at our Legal Page.
 Thanks for supporting The Salty Mamas!

 When you board the cruise, you’ll be given a little card, not unlike a hotel room key.
 This little baby is required for pretty much everything- buying items, ordering drinks, and getting into your cabin.
 You do NOT want to leave this lying around, or forget it in your room.